rothsandro/eleventy-notes/Features/Configuration file.md

 Eleventy Notes provides several configuration options to customize the app.
 All of them are optional, but a basic configuration is recommended.

+> [!INFO] You may need to restart the app after changing the configuration.

 ## Basic configuration

-Create a new file `app.mjs` in the root of the project, next to your notes.
+Open the `app.mjs` file in the root of the project, next to your notes.
 Add a custom title (shown in the header), a description (not shown but used by search engines) and define the language of your content:

 ```js
 import { defineConfig } from "./.app/app-config.js";